Mickaellah/country-quiz/README.md

 -   Where can I see your demo?
 -   What was your experience?

+I faced lots of difficulties and I could not solve some of them.
+Before, I got all the buttons for choices working wether it is the right answer or the wrong one.
+When I click the button that is the right answer, it just throw an error and does not work at all.

 -   What have you learned/improved?

+I learn how to change class component into a functional component.
+I knew that before but this project strengthen it.

 -   Your wisdom? :)

 ### Built With